jhuckaby/simplebot/README.md

 ### FOLLOW

 	FOLLOW @username
+	FOLLOW #hashtag

-Starts following @username's tweets on Twitter, and automatically echos them into the current channel.
+Starts following @username's tweets (or tweets for a #hashtag) on Twitter, and automatically echos them into the current channel.
 Will omit @replies and RTs by the user.
 Please note that due to Twitter API throttling, the bot can only check one per user's timeline once per minute, so if the bot is following 2 people, it may take up to 2 minutes to see new tweets from either of them.

 ### FOLLOWING

 	FOLLOWING

-List all users we are currently following on Twitter, and in which channels.
+List all users and/or hashtags we are currently following on Twitter, and in which channels.

 ### RT

 	RT @username
+	RT #hashtag

-Retweet the last tweet of the specified Twitter username.
+Retweet the last tweet of the specified Twitter username or #hashtag.
 Will omit @replies and RTs by the user.

 ### TWITTER